ninjaframework/ninja/ninja-core/src/site/markdown/documentation/html_templating/custom_configuration.md

 Custom functions - The Java way
 ---------------------------------

-While you can access the Freemarker <code>Configuration</code> object, you can add you own custom functions using Java code:
+While you can access the Freemarker <code>Configuration</code> object, you can add your own custom functions using Java code:
 <pre class="prettyprint">
 freemarkerConfiguration.setSharedVariable("upper", new TemplateMethodModelEx() {